KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 4. Typo: Found `Magic Mirror` in file `MMM-Helium-Wallet.js`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+6. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-6. Recommendation: Replace eslintrc by new flat config.
+7. Recommendation: Replace eslintrc by new flat config.

 ### [mmm-hue-lights by michael5r](https://github.com/michael5r/mmm-hue-lights)